Make your Alberta business property taxes more "appealing" | CFIB

 Property taxes can be a significant cost to your business.
-When the tax bill arrives, it can be frustrating to realize you can’t appeal it.
-To ensure your taxes are fair, take time to review the 2020 property assessment notice that arrives prior to the tax bill.
+When the tax bill arrives, it can be frustrating to realize you are too late to appeal you assessment.
+To ensure your taxes are fair, take time to review your property assessment notice that arrives prior to the tax bill in January/February.

 If you feel the government has not set a reasonable value on your property, act quickly to appeal before the deadline.
 Your assessment notice will have all the details you require to review your assessment details and will specify the deadline to submit an appeal.
 For further information, Alberta Municipal Affairs has a general link Alberta Property Assessment Overview.

 If you miss the deadline this year, you will not have an opportunity to appeal until next year.

 We are aware there are businesses who have successfully appealed their assessments when filed within the customer review period.
 You may wish to consult with your accountant (CPA) or lawyer for further guidance.

 Many factors are considered when setting value.
 Here are a few points to consider: